|I go hiking because I love it and it's making me healthier - not to lose weight|

 Being happy made it easier for me to continue to make the right choices for my health.

 Three months after my doctor's fateful call, I went in to see him again.

-In three months, the changes I had made dropped all the worrisome numbers back into safe territory.
+In three months, the changes I had made dropped all the worrisome blood sugar numbers back into safe territory.
 I was no longer sick.

 As it happened, I had also lost weight.
 But that wasn't what put the smile on my face.
 That wasn't what was making me happy that day.

 I love my doctor very much.
 He's supportive, gentle and eminently reasonable.
 But I had to change the way he thought about my health, too.

 "What's your goal?" he asked me at that three-month checkup.

 "My goal is not to be sick," I answered.

 "No," he responded, "I meant, what's your weight loss goal?"